mashashma/WMT2022-data/README.md

 - one million pairs of parallel sentences in Russian and English languages.
 Sentences were randomly picked from the experimental corpora, which were automatically collected from the web in 2011-2013 (10 files of 10000 pairs in directory)

 **ru**:
-- 239 goods descriptions in Russian from online marketplace Yandex.Market, manually splitted into 2012 sentences (each description is separated with an empty string)
+- 239 goods descriptions in Russian from online marketplace Yandex Market, manually splitted into 2012 sentences (each description is separated with an empty string)
-- [TO BE POSTED] 10000 sentences from a social network Zen, also in Russian
+- 20000 sentences from a social network Zen, also in Russian

 **yakut**:
 - 30146 pairs of parallel phrases in Yakut and Russian languages